-The next orientation class will be in July 2013, but registration is open for the written exam to candidates who have completed orientation.
+The next orientation class will be in August 2017.
 Candidates must pass each step of the program before registering for and progressing to the next step (with the exception of the Simultaneous Interpretation session, which is optional).
-Registration forms are available at the bottom of this page.
+Apply for certification program »

 We encourage those individuals interested in this program to read over the self-assessment guide (PDF) provided by the Consortium at the National Center for State Courts website.
 The Federal Court Interpreter Certification Examination Program also has a self-assessment test you can review online.